Conelike radiant structures: AH structures and Einstein equations for statistical structures

 \begin{remark} The conformal structure $[g]$ can be identified with the scale-invariant weighted tensor $G_{ij} = |\det g|^{-1/n}g_{ij}$.
 The alignment condition is equivalent to the vanishing of all traces of the covariant derivative of $G_{ij}$, $G^{ij}\nabla_{i}G_{jk} = 0$ (because $|\det G| = 1$, $G^{jk}\nabla_{i}G_{jk} = 0$ is automatic).
-In \cite{Fox-ahs, Fox-2dahs} everything is written in terms of the weighted tensor $G_{ij}$; while economical and conceptually clean, it appears that this impedes readability. \end{remark}
+In \cite{Fox-ahs, Fox-2dahs, Fox-crm} everything is written in terms of $G_{ij}$; while economical and conceptually clean, it appears that this impedes understandability. \end{remark}

 The curvature of an AH structure $(\nabla, [g])$ means the curvature of $\nabla$.
 For an AH structure $(\nabla, [g])$, the one-form $\chi_{i}$ associated with $g \in [g]$ is given by $\chi_{i} = g^{pq}\nabla_{p}g_{qi} = \tfrac{1}{n}g^{pq}\nabla_{i}g_{pq} = \tfrac{1}{n}(\det g)^{-1}\nabla_{i}\det g$.
 It follows that the curvature of $(\nabla, [g])$ satisfies